AndrewRobinson324/AndrewRobinson324/README.md

 ## 📊 Data Science & AI Projects
 I specialize in transforming raw data and sensory input into actionable intelligence through predictive modeling, computer vision, and automated data collection.
+*   **[AI News Generator](https://github.com/AndrewRobinson324/ai-news-aggregator)**: Scrapes news from numerous sources, updates them into an sql database, interprets the data using an LLM and generates a description of articles which are then sent to my personal email in order for me to get the news every 24hr on the latest news
 *   **[Handwritten Chinese Character Recognition (HCCR)](https://github.com/AndrewRobinson324/HCCR)**: A deep learning project focused on high-accuracy image classification and character recognition using computer vision.
 *   **[Supermarket Ad Campaign Analysis](https://github.com/AndrewRobinson324/Supermarket-Ad-Campaign-Analysis)**: A machine learning project utilizing **Gradient Boosting** and **Logistic Regression** to analyze customer behavior and optimize marketing ROI.
 *   **[AI Doom Bot](https://github.com/AndrewRobinson324/AI-Doom-Bot)**: An implementation of artificial intelligence capable of navigating and playing the classic game Doom, showcasing real-time decision-making and vision processing.